pschaus/book_lepl1402/source/part1.rst

 This is also true for other types of loops and for if/else statements.

-**It is highly recommended to always use braces for the body of a loop, even if the body only contains one statement.**
+**To avoid "accidents" like the one shown above, it is highly recommended to always use braces for the body of a loop or if/else statement, even if the body only contains one statement.**

 Simple For loops
 ----------------